ramya-repo/ramya-repo/index.md

 ## 🎓 Education

 - MBA – Tippie College of Business, University of Iowa
-- Bachelor’s in Computer Science

 ---